The Big List

 knob AND the coupling knob was set the same as the transmitter's knobs.

 It's a radio with two tuning knobs rather than one.
-A 2D planar display
+And needs a 2D planar

-rather than a frequency display resembling a wooden ruler.
+display rather than a conventional frequency display resembling a wooden

 I suspect that this is what N. Tesla was talking about when he claimed to